Resonic and Virus Scanners (AV)

 • Setup packages (.msi) are signed with the same certificate

-While you should take your antivirus (AV) results seriously you should also learn to read the results so you don't instantly fall for false positives:
+While you should take your antivirus (AV) results seriously you should also learn to read the results so you don't instantly fall for false positive nonsense:

 • Check the digital signatures in .exe, .dll, and .msi files